XSwap Protocol (XSP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 XSwap Protocol Historical Price

-According to the latest data gathered on XSwap Protocol live price page, the current price of XSwap Protocol is 0USD.
-The circulating supply of XSwap Protocol(XSP) is 2.40B XSP , giving it a market capitalization of $1.25M.
+According to the latest data gathered on XSwap Protocol live price page, the current price of XSwap Protocol is 0.0005608USD.
+The circulating supply of XSwap Protocol(XSP) is 2.40B XSP , giving it a market capitalization of $1.34M.

 The XSwap Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XSP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.